mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-is travelling with members of the Moot and visiting dignitaries from various worlds, the common area might be configured into a ballroom, a formal dining area, a card room, a tearoom and a conference centre.
+is travelling with members of the Moot and visiting dignitaries from various worlds, the common area might be configured into a ballroom, a formal dining area, a card room, a tearoom and a conference center.
 The common area is adjacent to the multi-environment

 **PAX IMPERII**